JanBizonGD/Cloud/README.md

 REPURI=....
 REPURL=....
 ```
 At the end of create aws - IP of instance is presented.
+AWS linux was used as a base image for instance.
 ```
 <lauch_aws.sh> -f <cred.txt>
 ```